-Your computer plays and records CDs and DVDs, depending on the model you purchased.
+Your computer plays and records CDs, DVDs, or Blu-ray Discs, depending on the model you purchased.
 Check your specifications for the type of optical disc drive installed on your model.
 Use the table below to see which types of media your optical disc drive supports.